fur-q/mfr/README.md

 ## To do

+- `--lua-script` option for fancier replacements
+- Accept filenames on stdin
-More comprehensive tests and a Makefile install target.
+- More comprehensive tests
+- Makefile install target
+- Find a way to avoid groff that isn't even worse than groff